dansheffler/dtsheffler.com/_teaching/latin/syllabus.md

 ---
 title:      MH Latin Syllabus
-author: Dan Sheffler
+author:     Dan Sheffler - daniel_sheffler@georgetowncollege.edu
-date:   2015-09-10
+date:       2018-07-30
 permalink:  /latinsyllabus/
 ---

-# MH Latin Syllabus #

-Instructor
-:   Dan Sheffler

-Contact
-:   dansheffler@uky.edu

 ## Course Summary ##

 In Latin 3 and 4 we will be reading out of *Wheelock's Latin Reader*.
 This will be an opportunity to use all of the grammar skills you acquired in Latin 1 and 2 and finally apply them to real Latin texts.
 We will also try to coordinate with the history and English classes as much as possible.

-I rotate the texts we read on a two year cycle so that the Latin 4 students will not be reading the texts from last year.
+I rotate the texts we read on a two-year cycle so that the Latin 4 students will not be reading the texts from last year.
 Latin 3 focuses on acquiring the skills necessary to read primary texts in Latin and discuss them with intelligence.
 Latin 4 focuses on adding to this skill-set the capacity to compose sentences in Latin.
 Latin 3 and 4 students are therefore expected to keep up with the same reading passages every week, but the assignments for the two groups of students will differ.

 ## Course Requirements ##